cloudevents/spec/discovery/spec.md

 There is no requirement that the incoming Services be processed in the order in which they appear.
 Constraints apply only to the result of the entire request.
-For eaxmple, if a Service with a name of `dog` exists and the incoming request is creating a new Service called `dog` as well as renaming the existing Service to `cat` then the request is expected to succeed even if it would cause two Services to temporarily have the same name.
+For example, if a Service with a name of `dog` exists and the incoming request is creating a new Service called `dog` as well as renaming the existing Service to `cat` then the request is expected to succeed even if it would cause two Services to temporarily have the same name.